 Applying the initial conditions \eqref{Js_tau}, the integration constants are uniquely determined as

 For the post-transition period, the jump conditions must be applied to properly transmit the Bogoliubov particle production generated by the sudden feature.
 Notice that the boundary conditions \eqref{boundary_J_star}, which were evaluated for the homogeneous case, also apply here.
-Using these for integration constants in the post transition period we find
+Using these for the integration constants in the post-transition period, we find